Altra Lone Peak 9 Faces Steep Pricing

 Pros

-- ✓ Minimal break-in period required
+- ✓ Minimal break-in period for zero-drop adapted users

 Cons

-- ✗ No waterproofing for wet conditions
+- ✗ No water resistance for wet conditions

 Frequently Asked Questions

-How does the sizing run?
+How does the sizing run on women's Lone Peak 9?